Newcomers Strategies

 Dolch Sight Words Sentences

 This resource has been one of my favorites.
-I use this with my scholars in a small group setting.
-I have the sentences on sentences strips and we read them together creating a gesture for each word, making much easier and fun to recall each word.
-My scholars love it and we practice the same sentences as a take home handout that we place it in our notebook and they copy/read each sentence twice for homework.
+I used this with my scholars in a small group setting.
+I have the sentences on sentence strips, and we read them together, creating a gesture for each word, making it much easier and fun to recall each word.
+My scholars love it, and we practice the same sentences as a take-home handout that we place in our notebooks, and they copy/read each sentence twice for homework.

 Free Sight Words Games, Printables and Videos.